-This discussion and analysis is intended to serve as an introduction to the City's basic financial statements.
+This discussion and analysis is intended to serve an introduction the City's basic as to financial statements.
 The City of North Bay Village's basic financial statements comprise three components: 1) government-wide financial statements, 2) fund financial statements, 3) and notes to the basic financial statements.
 This report also contains supplementary information in addition to the basic financial statements.